PhotIQA: A photoacoustic image data set with image quality ratings: Background

 A first step to overcome these constraints is the design and sharing of realistic medical image data sets with expert quality ratings.
-For no-reference, recently, there have been first data sets published, see e.g. a low-dose computed tomography data set~\cite{LEE2025103343}.
-The data set PhotIQA is, to the best of our knowledge, the first publicly available, open access data set with medical images rated by experts regarding quality in the FR setting, and specifically, for PAI.
-Note that due to the nature of full-reference IQA, the quality ratings may also be employed to assess no-reference IQA measures when discarding the reference images.
+In the NR setting, recently, there have been first data sets published, see e.g.~a low-dose computed tomography data set~\cite{LEE2025103343}.
+The data set PhotIQA~\cite{dataPA} is, to the best of our knowledge, the first publicly available, open access data set with medical images rated by experts regarding quality in the FR setting, and specifically, for PAI.
+Note that due to the nature of FR IQA, the quality ratings may also be employed to assess NR IQA measures when discarding the reference images.